1Hyena/nt4c/README.md

 ## What is NT4C

-NT4C is NestedText parser implementation in C, with the following features:
+NT4C is a NestedText parser implementation written following the C23 standard of the C programming language and it comes with the following features:

 * **Compliance:** Generally, NT4C aims to be compliant to the latest version of [NestedText specification](https://nestedtext.org/).
 However, currently we are